mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 * All database tables should have a primary key (multi-column primary keys can also be used) to get performant and effective streaming replication between the current primary instance and all standby replica nodes through a write-ahead log (WAL).
 It's the process by which write transactions (INSERT, UPDATE, or DELETE) and schema changes (data definition language (DDL)) are reliably captured, logged, and then serially applied to all downstream databases replica nodes in the cluster architecture.
 * The PostgreSQL streaming replication is set up asynchronous, and you can't individually change it to synchronous because it has to be done through `postgresql.conf` you don't have access to.
 * Using [ALTER SYSTEM](https://www.postgresql.org/docs/12/sql-altersystem.html) and changing `postgresql.auto.conf` is also prohibited because the created [default PostgreSQL user](#default-postgresql-user-and-password) is not a super-user.
-You can't create a new one with such a privilege.